meilisearch/meilisearch-rust/README.md

 The only difference between the WASM and the native version is that the native version has one more variant (`Error::Http`) in the Error enum.
 That should not matter so much but we could add this variant in WASM too.

 However, making a program intended to run in a web browser requires a **very** different design than a CLI program.
-To see an example of a simple Rust web app using MeiliSearch, see the [tutorial (not available yet)]().
+To see an example of a simple Rust web app using MeiliSearch, see the [our demo](./examples/web_app).

 WARNING: `meilisearch-sdk` will panic if no Window is available (ex: Web extension).